 - Automatically generate good visuals

-- Providing a better way to figure out which subgroup of students needs help
+- Providing a better way to figure out which subgroup of students

 - Providing data-driven suggestions on system level interventions